Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Resource Overhead

 \subsection{Single-Qubit Gate Overhead}

 Error recovery requires single-qubit physical gates (controlled by classical results), generally applying one single-qubit physical gate per error.
-Hence, error correction for $GSC$ requires up to $N^{(1)}_{GSC} = t_{GSC} < d_{C1}$ single-qubit physical gates.
-Similarly, $RC$ requires $N^{(1)}_{RC} = t_{RC} < d_{C1}$ single-qubit physical gates.
+Hence, error correction for $GSC$ requires up to $N^{(1)}_{GSC} = t_{GSC} < d_{\mathcal{Q}_1}$ single-qubit physical gates.
+Similarly, $RC$ requires $N^{(1)}_{RC} = t_{RC} < d_{\mathcal{Q}_1}$ single-qubit physical gates.

-The rest of the single-qubit physical gate overhead follows the same logic as the double-qubit gate overhead, except $\left(\bar{Z}^{p}\right)_{RC}$ additionally uses up to $n_{RC}$ single-qubit physical gates for the the logical $\left( \bar{Z}^{p} \right)_{RC}$ gate.
+The rest of the single-qubit physical gate overhead follows the same logic as the double-qubit gate overhead, except $\left(\bar{Z}^{p}\right)_{RC}$ additionally uses up to $n_{RC}$ single-qubit physical gates.
 The single-qubit physical gate overhead is summarized in Table~\ref{tab:single-qubit-gate-overhead}.